h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_xgboost.rst

 XGBoost Memory Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 H2O XGBoost uses additionally to Java memory, off-heap memory.
-This means that it requires some additionally memory
+This means that it requires some additional memory
 available on the system.

 When running on YARN, please make sure to set the ``memoryOverhead`` so XGBoost has enough memory.
 On Spark, the following